jenkoj/ts2img/readme.md

 # Time Series to Image Converter for Energy Data

-Notebook uses [pyts](https://pyts.readthedocs.io) to trasform timeseries image data to either:
+Notebook uses [pyts](https://pyts.readthedocs.io) to transform time series image data to:

-* Gramian angluar summation fields
+* Gramian angular summation fields
-* Gramian angluar difference fileds
+* Gramian angular difference fields
-* Reccurence plots
+* recurrence plots

 For easier data handling [NILMTK](https://github.com/nilmtk/nilmtk) was used.

 The converter offers a variety of parameters to set such as:

-* input timeseries window size
+* input time series window size
 * output image size
-* stacking n images (video)
+* stacking n images as a video
-* adding brightness to GAF images
+* adding brightness to the GAF images
-* trasfomation type
+* choosing between Gramian angular fields or recurrence plots
-* using only one building
+* using only a selected building
-* manualty selecting appliances
+* manually selecting the appliances
-* saving source time series
+* saving the source time series

-Works with all datasets supported by NILMTK, tested on:
+Works with all datasets supported by NILMTK.
+Tested on:

 * REFIT
 * UKDALE